Quinn Buckner: Coaching career

 He was named head coach of the Dallas Mavericks for 1993–94.
 The club had gone 11–71 the previous season, and the franchise was in disarray.
 Although Buckner had no NBA coaching experience, Mavericks owner Don Carter hoped Buckner's charismatic personality and lifelong knack for winning would rub off on the young team.
 In an interview with the Arizona Republic, Buckner repeated his success formula: "Dedication, commitment, extreme concentration, discipline, realizing it can’t be done alone, it has to be done through the team."

 Believing that his young charges needed more discipline, Buckner determined from the start to be a stern taskmaster in Knight's mold.
 Knight had advised Buckner that he would only be able to win in the NBA if he ran his team with an iron hand.
 The plan backfired, with many of the players (including Jamal Mashburn) complaining publicly about Buckner's heavy-handed coaching style.
 NBA historian Peter Bjarkman even suggested that Buckner frequently consulted with Knight during the season.
 They started 1–23, and for a while it looked like they would break the 1972–73 Philadelphia 76ers' record for the most losses in a season.
 Buckner loosened the reins a little bit as the season wore on, but it was not enough to keep the team from finishing 13–69—by far the worst record in the league, and at the time the worst record ever for a rookie coach who managed to survive for a full season (surpassed by Bill Hanzlik with the 1997–98 Denver Nuggets).

 Buckner also angered Carter and other executives by not consulting them on hiring assistant coaches; they only learned about those hires when they called and asked how much they would get for moving expenses.
 Although Buckner had a five-year contract, Carter decided that "too many bridges had been burned" and fired him after the season.

-In July 2004, Buckner was named the Vice President of Communications for Pacers Sports & Entertainment (PS&E), which owns and operates the Indiana Pacers, the WNBA's Indiana Fever and the Pacers Foundation, Inc. Buckner was appointed to serve a 3-year term on the Indiana University Board of Trustees by then-Indiana governor Mike Pence in June 2016.